Coupon Marketing Strategy: 15 coupon campaign ideas impacting every stage of the customer lifecycle.

 Investing in keeping your current customers happy is a good business in the long term, as it’s five to 25 more expensive to acquire a new customer than to retain an old one.

-In fact, a Hubspot research outlines that customer service and success is the lever for a revenue increase and it is the key differentiator that will keep a business on the growth trajectory.
-By comparing the service philosophy of growing companies against those, that are either stagnant or declining, over a half - 55% rated investing in their customer service program as very important, compared to 29% of stagnant or declining companies.
-Those CEOs and VPs of growing revenue companies can see that with the increasing cost of acquiring a new customer, investing in keeping their customer happy is a revenue contributor and it will ultimately help their business grow.
+According to a Hubspot study, customer service and success play a crucial role in increasing revenue and differentiating a business from its competitors.
+By analyzing the service approaches of growing companies versus those that are stagnant or declining, the study found that over half of the growing companies (55%) rated investing in customer service as very important, compared to only 29% of stagnant or declining companies.
+CEOs and VPs of growing revenue companies understand that acquiring new customers is becoming more expensive, and investing in customer satisfaction is a revenue booster that ultimately helps their business grow.

 Here is how coupons can help: